zulip/zulip/docs/translating/german.md

 so you should not be afraid of using them if they provide an advantage over the German equivalent.
 Take the following two examples as a reference:

-- Translating _Stream_: Use the German word _Kanal_, since it is just as short and used in other web apps.

 - Translating _Bot_: Use _Bot_, as a completely accurate German equivalent **doesn't** exist (e.g. _Roboter_) and the term _Bot_ is not unknown to German speakers.